 A Closer Look at Everyday Words Shakespeare Invented

-In modern English, it’s almost impossible to have a conversation without using words and phrases Shakespeare invented.
-It’s thought that he created or introduced us to 1,700 words – from alligator right through to zany.
+In modern English, it’s almost impossible to have a conversation without using words created by Shakespeare.
+It’s thought that he invented or introduced us to hundreds of words – from alligator right through to zany.
 As for Shakespeare phrases, he gave us a huge number of everyday idioms such as one fell swoop, elbow room and to eat out of house and home.

 Shakespeare used over 20,000 words in his plays and poems.
 While it’s impossible to say exactly how many of these words Shakespeare invented, he was the first person known to use more than 1,700 of them.